Spray Incompatibilities and Phytotoxicity Risk

 Imidan is phytotoxic to sweet cherry.

-M-Pede may be phytotoxic if applied during temperatures above 90F
+M-Pede may be phytotoxic if applied in hot temperatures.

 Topguard should not be used with adjuvant or 3 days within an adjuvant spray.